newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 Campaign
 ~~~~~~~~

-Campaign list will be displayed from following URL.
-You can add new campaign for
+The campaign list will be displayed from the following URL.
+You can add a new campaign for
 the logged in user by clicking ``Add campaign``.
-While adding campaign, importantly
+When adding a campaign, it is important
-add the campaign's start and end dates with time & week-day exceptions.
+to add the campaign's start and end dates with time & week-day exceptions. select
-Also select the gateway through which calls will be routed & phonebook(s) that are
+the gateway through which calls will be routed & phonebook(s) that are
-linked with contacts.
-From campaign list, click on campaign that you want to update.
+linked with contacts From the campaign list, click on campaign to update.

 **URL**: